-It is generally accepted that lipids play a role in insulin secretion signaling, but the precise pathways and molecules involved in the process remains uncertain.
-Lipid breakdown metabolism to signaling molecules has been linked glucose metabolism through enhanced membrane phospholipid metabolism turnover and other pathways yet to be firmly established.
-Glucose and free fatty acid (FFA) metabolism have been shown to be tightly linked and likely includes malonyl-CoA/carnitine palmitoyltransferase I/fatty acyl-CoA metabolic signaling network and the glycerolipid/free fatty acid (GL/FFA) cycle (9, 57).
-The GL/FFA cycle along with the Krebs cycle and pyruvate cycling are the three likely interlined metabolic cycles that play essential roles in insulin secretion promoted by glucose, FFA, and amino acids (58).
+It is generally accepted that lipids play a role in insulin secretion signaling, but the precise pathways and molecules involved in the process remain less well understood.
+Lipid breakdown and metabolism to signaling molecules has been linked to glucose metabolism through enhanced membrane phospholipid metabolism turnover and other pathways yet to be firmly established.
+It is thought that free fatty acids (FFA) modulate β -cell insulin secretion either directly via GPR40 (Gprotein coupled receptor on the β -cell) leading to insulin secretion, or indirectly via oxidation of FFA to acyl coA, which enters the Krebs cycle and generates ATP (43).

+Glucose and FFA metabolism have been shown to be tightly linked and likely includes malonyl-CoA/carnitine palmitoyltransferase I/fatty acyl-CoA signaling metabolic network and the glycerolipid/free fatty acid (GL/FFA) cycle (13, 75).
+The GL/FFA cycle along with the Krebs cycle and pyruvate cycling are the three likely interlined metabolic cycles that play essential roles in insulin secretion promoted by glucose, FFA, and amino acids (76).
 In so doing, FFA work synergistically with glucose-stimulated insulin secretion to enhance insulin secretion in nutrient-abundant states.

 Chronic elevation of fatty acids may increase basal insulin secretion levels but inhibits glucosestimulated insulin secretion.
-Chain length and degree of saturation affect the role free fatty acids play in regard to insulin plasma levels (74).
+Chain length and degree of saturation affect the role free fatty acids play in regard to insulin plasma levels (95).
 Adipose tissue responds to insulin resistance with a persistently elevated rate of lipolysis, thus increasing the plasma free fatty acid levels.
-This is believed to be important in type 2 diabetes development (34).
+This is believed to be important in type 2 diabetes development (46).